QuoraED! This is when we pick up a trending or interesting thread from Quora and spin a story around it.

-Ultracrepidarians are the people who are in charge of lowered motivation and great bunch of destroyed dreams and ambitions.
+Ultracrepidarians are the people who are in charge of lowered motivation and a great bunch of destroyed dreams and ambitions.

 Know who your adviser is and appreciate his opinion respectively.
 Filter out those who do not know a shit what he talks about and listen to those who can provide a genuinely valuable advice.